 Enjoy the Little Trains of the Dolomites and discover the joys of life in the slow lane, in this part-Italian-speaking and part-German-speaking, sun-kissed region.
 Journey from your hotel base near the shores of ‘Italy’s most beautiful lake’, on some historic railways and cable-ways.
 Visit charming towns and villages that exude alpine warmth and a sense of well-being engendered by their idyllic surroundings, and enjoy some of Italy’s most delicious food and wine along the way.

-- Fly direct from Edinburgh – departs various dates between May & October 2019 – from £829pp
+- Fly direct from Edinburgh – departs various dates until October 2020 – from £899pp

-- Flights also available from other UK airports – Bristol, Cardiff, East Midlands, Leeds Bradford, London Gatwick, London Luton, Manchester, Southampton & London Stansted – click here for more information on available dates and prices.
+- Flights also available from other UK airports – Bournemouth, Bristol, Cardiff, Cornwall Newquay, Durham Tees Valley, East Midlands, Humberside, Leeds Bradford, London Gatwick, London Luton, London Stansted, Manchester, Norwich & Southampton – click here for more information on available dates and prices.

 Little Trains of the Dolomites Tour Highlights